Parent & Community Engagement

-What is a Community and Parent Liaison?
+What is a Parent and Community Liaison?

-A Community and Parent Liaison is a person employed by Richmond Public Schools who is familiar with the challenges parents face.
+A Parent and Community Liaison is a person employed by Richmond Public Schools who is familiar with the challenges parents face.
 Although the Parent Liaison is not a counselor, they work diligently to link the communication between school and home by assisting parents to obtain information, support, and the help they need to ensure their child’s academic and social success in school.
 Since many families have children in more than one school, the Parent Liaisons may also work together to assist a family.

 It takes a village to raise a child is a popular proverb with a clear message: the whole community has an essential role to play in the growth and development of its young people.
 In addition to the vital role that parents and family members play in a child’s education, the broader community too has a responsibility to assure high-quality education for all students.
 The research is clear, consistent, and convincing: Parent, family, and community involvement in education correlates with higher academic performance and school improvement.